 The non-executive directors are paid an annual fee monthly under respective service agreements with the Company.
-Their services may be terminated by either party at any time with 3 month's written notice and there are no termination payments provided under the agreements.
+Their services may be terminated by either party at any time with 3 months written notice and there is no termination payment provided under the agreements.